 Comparing now the results for the standard and constrained \ac{hmc} algorithms, we see that while both algorithms perform similarly for larger $\sigma_y$ values (i.e. less informative observations), the constrained \ac{hmc} algorithm provides significantly better sampling efficiency for smaller $\sigma_y$ values.
-Inspecting the integrator step size $t$ set at the end of the adaptive warm-up phase for each of $\sigma_y$ values reveals that while for constrained \ac{hmc} all step sizes $t$ fall in the range 0.17--0.18 and so seem invariant to $\sigma_y$, for the standard \ac{hmc} chains, $t$ ranges from $5.1\times 10^{-4}$ for $\sigma_y = 10^{-2}$ to $9.1 \times 10^{-3}$ for $\sigma_y = 10^{-1}$, resulting in a need to take more integrator steps per transition to make moves of the same distance in the latent space and hence a decreasing sampling efficiency as $\sigma_y$ becomes smaller.
+Inspecting the integrator step size $t$ set at the end of the adaptive warm-up phase for each of $\sigma_y$ values reveals that, while for constrained \ac{hmc} all step sizes $t$ fall in the range 0.17--0.18 and so seem invariant to $\sigma_y$, for the standard \ac{hmc} chains, $t$ ranges from $5.1\times 10^{-4}$ for $\sigma_y = 10^{-2}$ to $9.1 \times 10^{-3}$ for $\sigma_y = 10^{-1}$, resulting in a need to take more integrator steps per transition to make moves of the same distance in the latent space and hence a decreasing sampling efficiency as $\sigma_y$ becomes smaller.

 The results for $\sigma_y = 10^{-0.5}$ break the trend of increasing $\sigma_y$ leading to increased efficiency for the standard \ac{hmc} chains, with a significant increase in $\hat{\tau}_{\textrm{eff}}$ compared to $\sigma_y = 10^{-1}$.
 This seems to be due to a roughly halving of the integrator step size $t$ set in the adaptive warm-up phase to $5.2\times10^{-3}$ for $\sigma_y = 10^{-0.5}$, which, combined with the more diffuse posterior for the larger $\sigma_y$ value, led to a significant increase in the average number of integrator steps per transition and so computational cost per effective sample.
 A potential explanation for the decrease in the adapted step size is that the more diffuse posterior extends to regions where the posterior density has higher curvature necessitating a smaller step size to control the Hamiltonian error.
-In contrast, for the constrained \ac{hmc} chains, the Hamiltonian error is controlled with a near to constant step size for all $\sigma_y$, however there is a drop in efficiency as $\sigma_y$ becomes larger which seems to be due to the more diffuse posterior requiring a greater number of integrator steps and so computation cost per effective sample on average.
+In contrast, for the constrained \ac{hmc} chains, the Hamiltonian error is controlled with a close to constant step size for all $\sigma_y$, however, there is a drop in efficiency as $\sigma_y$ becomes larger, which seems to be due to the more diffuse posterior requiring a greater number of integrator steps to explore and so higher computational cost per effective sample on average.